-- Crisis Centers of Québec: bilingual services for people in crisis, as well as their loved ones and caregivers.
+- Tracom: bilingual services for people in crisis, as well as their loved ones and caregivers.
 Includes telephone support, temporary housing, follow-up, and more.
-514-483-3033 (If this is not your sector's crisis center, do not worry!
-They will refer you to the appropriate one.)
+24 hours a day, 7 days a week: 514-483-3033.
+Part of the Crisis Centers of Québec.

 - Suicide Action Montreal: Everywhere in Quebec, 24 hours a day, 7 days a week: 1-866-277-3553.
 Regional line in Montreal: 514-723-4000.

 - Drug and alcohol help: Speak with a trained counselor 24 hours a day, 7 days a week, bilingual, toll-free everywhere in Quebec: 1-800-265-2626.
 Montreal area: 514-527-2626.

 - Hope for Wellness Help Line: Offers immediate mental health counselling and crisis intervention to all Indigenous peoples across Canada.
 1-855-242-3310 or online chat.

 - Concordia Students' Nightline: Active listening service to all Concordians and Montreal citizens.
 "We listen to whatever you have to say, judgment free!
 Your information stays confidential and anonymous!"
 Thursdays to Saturdays from 6pm to 3am.
 514-848-7787.

 - Vent Over Tea: A free active listening service "that allows you to speak your mind to a compassionate stranger".
 Conversations are confidential and there are no follow ups or strings attached.